We The Students Essay Contest - 8 Tips to Help You Win

 Before even starting your essay, carefully review the full guidelines to ensure your essay meets all length, formatting, and entry requirements.
 Students every year miss the deadline, or submit their essay incorrectly, and all of their work goes to waste, thus avoid the risk of disqualification for missing deadlines or proper contest criteria.
 Prepare early and give yourself plenty of time in case anything happens.
 Using something like Google Calendar or a journal allows you to maintain a schedule or calendar to keep you on track.

-If you are looking to do cutting-edge research in STEM, then you should consider applying to the Lumiere Research Scholar Program, a selective online high school program for students founded with researchers at Harvard and Oxford.
-Last year, we had over 2100 students apply for 500 spots in the program!
+If you’re interested in pursuing independent research, consider applying to one of the Lumiere Research Scholar Programs, selective online high school programs for students founded with researchers at Harvard and Oxford.
+Last year, we had over 4,000 students apply for 500 spots in the program!
 You can find the application form here.

 Aaron Zheng is a sophomore at Harvard University, studying Bioengineering.
 He is passionate about biotechnology, business development, and aiding students to get to college, regardless of background.
 In his spare time, he looks to read, journal, and explore the world.